ceramicnetwork/docs/docs/run/nodes/nodes.md

 ---

-At this time, any application that wishes to deploy to `mainnet` needs to run their own production-ready node.
-Additionally, developers building on `testnet-clay` may wish to run their own node so they don't need to rely on [community-hosted nodes](https://developers.ceramic.network/run/nodes/community-nodes/) which may be unstable and/or wipe data from time to time.
+To run your application on `mainnet` you'll need to run your own production-ready node or to use a community provider like [hirenodes](https://hirenodes.io/).

 ## **Things to know**